dabit3/aws-amplify-workshop-web/README.md

 - Authentication
 - Analytics
-- GraphQL with AWS AppSync
+- GraphQL API with AWS AppSync
-- Lambda Functions
+- REST API with a Lambda Function
+- Adding Storage with Amazon S3

 ## Getting Started